-Employment of SET is often useful in establishing early verbal imitative responding.
-Using SET also works fine for ‘tact training’ when there is word to world correspondence such that the ‘echoic’ response is ‘transferred’ to the presence of real world stimuli.
-Similarly, the procedure sometimes works in intra-verbal training’, However, our experience has shown that its benefits diminish as one moves from simple naming or echoing.
+It is no great revelation that SET can useful in establishing early verbal imitative responding.
+Many use SET for ‘tact training’, The procedure is also often employed in intra-verbal training’.
+However, our experience has shown that its benefits diminish as one moves from simple naming or echoing.
 For example, when a teacher intends to ask the question, "Do you want a cookie?" and wishes to prompt an echoic "Yes", the instructor says, “Do you want a cookie yes”.
-It is hoped that by using SET, combined with various stimulus fading procedures and prompt fading procedures, a youngster will eventually say, ‘Yes” in the presence of the truncated antecedent (“Do you want a cookie”).
+It is hoped that by using SET, combined with various stimulus fading procedures and prompt fading procedures, a youngster will eventually say ‘Yes” in the presence of the truncated antecedent, “Do you want a cookie”).
 Unfortunately, getting to the desired response is not always easy.
 Let’s explore this a bit.

-When considering the procedure, the first question one might ask might be “How can the child know to echo only “yes”… and why wouldn’t the child echo the entire phrase…?
+When considering the procedure, the first question one might ask might be “How can a child know to echo only “yes”… and why wouldn’t the child echo the entire phrase…?
 Why not the last two words?
 In fact, children can’t possibly know and thus we often see what we call, ‘hanging echoes’: Therefore, when we say, “Do you want a cookie yes?” very often children say, “Cookie yes” or “Want cookie yes”.
 This should not surprise us since there is nothing in what we say that will differentiate the intended “prompt” from the intended ‘question’.
-There is no demarcation i.e., this part is the question you are to answer, and this part is the appropriate answer to the question that you are to provide.
-The verbal antecedent is fused as one continuous undifferentiated stream of words.
-Any user of English could not make sense of what was said because, it is not English.
-It’s VeeBee-ese.
+There is no demarcation i.e., this part of the statement is the question you are to answer, and this part is the appropriate answer you are to provide.
+The verbal antecedent is fused as one continuous, undifferentiated stream of words.
+Any user of English could not make sense of what was said.
+It is not English.
+It’s VeeBee-Ese.

 Given this problem, the next question might likely be, “Why not simply teach a youngster to follow an instruction such as “say”, so that children will know what to say and when to say it.
 Good question…and one that is frequently asked.
-However, the common response to this question is that this effort often results in children echoing the instruction in addition to the intended target for imitation.
+The common response to this question is that this effort often results in children echoing the word “say” in addition to the intended target for imitation.
 Therefore, the prescription is to not use a “say” instruction.
-A second reason for the use of this procedure is that, from the perspective of practicing ‘verbal behaviorists’, the procedure leads to some success in establishing some primary verbal operants, i.e., mands , tacts, intraverbals and echoics.
+A second reason for the use of SET is that, from the perspective of practicing ‘verbal behaviorists’, the procedure leads to some success in establishing primary verbal operants, i.e., mands , tacts, intraverbals and echoics.
 This is true.
-SET is successful in establishing verbal operants.
 However, is that enough?
-This raises a bigger question, “Shouldn’t the approach driving ‘language intervention’ be about language?"
+This raises a bigger question, “Shouldn’t the approach driving ‘language intervention’ be about language?

 You see, “verbal behavior” it is not about language.
-‘Language’ is the practice a verbal community “which has become remote from the behavior of the speaker” (Skinner, 1957, p.
-2)., whereas ‘verbal behavior’, in contrast to language, is concerned with the behavior of speakers.
+It’s about controlling relations.
+Language on the other hand is the practice a verbal community which Skinner (1957, p.2) says “has become remote from the behavior of the speaker.”
+Verbal behavior’, in contrast to language, is concerned with the behavior of speakers.
 Primary operants, as Skinner laid them out, are descriptions of specific behavioral contingencies; nothing more.
-Language, on the other hand, is very different.
+Language is something different.

 To learn a language is to learn the activities, practices, actions and reactions within characteristic contexts in which the rule governed use of words are integrated (Hacker, 2013).
-Words are integrated into activities and practices such as asking, telling, naming, directing, promising, describing, explaining, cajoling, negotiating, refuting, refusing, agreeing, directing, correcting, teasing, comparing, contrasting, tattling, inviting, etc. To learn a language is to be able to manipulate symbols according to the rules for their use; to learn their meanings.
-To learn a language is to learn to use the constituents of a language within common linguistic domains; pronouns, action words and related tenses, plurals, negations, prepositions, attributes and to learn to how to put them into play.
+It is to learn to do things with words such as asking, telling, naming, directing, promising, describing, explaining, cajoling, negotiating, refuting, refusing, agreeing, directing, correcting, teasing, comparing, contrasting, tattling, inviting, etc. To learn a language is to be able to manipulate symbols according to the rules for their use; to learn their meanings.
+To learn a language is to learn to use constituents of a language across domains such as pronouns, action words and tenses, plurals, negations, prepositions, attributes, etc.

-Therefore, the goals related to language intervention for children with autism requires intervention which comprehensively address these concerns and which uses precise tools that lead to those ends.
-It goes without saying that the tools one uses should not interfere in achieving language goals .
+Thus, the goals related to language learning for children with autism reflect those aspects.
+Such goals require the use of tools that are at home within the conceptual scheme of language.
+To use tools conceived for other purposes, will clog up the works.
+It goes without saying that the tools one uses should not interfere in achieving your goals.
 The tools need to be sure in purpose and accuracy.
 With those requirements in mind…how does the use of SET hold up as a tool for language instruction?
-Not well.
-First, its use encourages (reinforcing) echoing in persons who may already manifest pathological echoing (echolalia).

-In this example, a teacher (Mel) attempts teach a child, Al, to greet him.
+In this example (Figure I), a teacher (Mel) attempts teach a child, Al, to greet him.